lectura-de-una-resistencia-variable-con-arduino

 Try it online

-You will notice that we have performed all the calculations using integer arithmetic, deliberately avoiding using float type variables.
-The reason is that floating-point operations take up a lot of memory and are significantly slower.
+You will notice that we have performed all calculations using integer arithmetic, intentionally avoiding using float type variables.
+The reason is that floating-point operations occupy a large amount of memory and are significantly slower.

 Whenever possible, avoid using floating-point operations.
 There are multiple techniques to perform similar operations with integer arithmetic, without losing much precision.

-The only thing left is to choose the value of the calibration resistance.
-The answer is not unique, and its value will depend entirely on the range of resistances that the sensor can take during its operation.
+The only thing left is to choose the value of the calibration resistor.
+The answer is not unique, and its value will depend entirely on the range of resistances the sensor can adopt during its operation.

-In general, the value to be chosen will depend on:
+In general, the value to choose will depend on:

-• Sufficiently large to limit the current that passes through the sensor when it reaches its minimum value.
-(For example, if the sensor can register 0 Ohms, the only resistance that will limit the current will be the calibration resistance).
+• Large enough to limit the current flowing through the sensor when it reaches its minimum value.
+(For example, if the sensor can reach 0 Ohms, the only resistor limiting the current will be the calibration resistor).

-• Sufficiently small compared to that of the sensor to limit the loss of measurement precision.
-(For example, if the sensor’s resistance reaches the same value as the calibration, we will be losing half of the available precision).
+• Small enough compared to the sensor’s to limit the loss of measurement precision.
+(For example, if the sensor’s resistance reaches the same value as the calibration resistor, we will be losing half of the available precision).

-As a guideline, common values for this resistance usually range from 1k to 4.7k, although as we said, it depends on the resistance range of the sensor.
+As a guide, common values for this resistor are usually 1k to 4.7k, although as we said it depends on the sensor’s resistance range.

-You can use our voltage divider calculator to determine the value of the calibration resistance, the current it will support, and the loss of precision.
+You can use our voltage divider calculator to determine the value of the calibration resistor, the current it will withstand, and the loss of precision.